JayeshMD/myWebpage/_pages/about.md

 I am a PhD. candidate at <a href="http://www.ae.iitm.ac.in">Department of Aerospace Engineering</a>, <a href="https://www.iitm.ac.in">IIT Madras</a>.
 I work with [Prof. R. I. Sujith](http://www.ae.iitm.ac.in/~sujith/) on data-driven modeling of thermoacoustic systems.
 Severe conditions within thermoacoustic systems (combustors) limit the number of observed variables.
-We work on integrating tools from nonlinear dynamics and machine learning algorithms to model thermoacoustic systems.
+I work on integrating tools from nonlinear dynamics and machine learning algorithms to model a variety of dynamical systems, including thermoacoustic systems.
-Despite the focus on thermoacoustic systems, the proposed framework can be readily applied to a variety of dynamical systems.

 I also enjoy scientific computing.
 My master's thesis focused on LES simulation of a methane-air flame for a slot-stabilized burner, under the guidance of [Prof. Santosh Hemchandra](https://aero.iisc.ac.in/people/santosh-hemchandra/).
 The objective of the study was to understand the effect of oscillation on mixture composition and flame extinction, and to validate the solver.